St3ff3nBusch/LUMPI-SDK-Python/README.md

 </p>

-Additionally, the **label_only_example.py** script demonstrates how to work with labels independently of point clouds or images.
+Additionally, the **camera_label_only_example.py** and **point_cloud_label_only_example.py** script demonstrates how to work with labels independently of point clouds or images.
 It shows how to load label data using the **LumpiParser**, allowing you to inspect the label data before downloading the sensor data.
-You can find the script [here](examples/label_only_example.py).
+The fastest way to get an overview over the label is the **point_cloud_label_only_example.py** script because it shows only the raw 3D bounding boxes

 You could download all labels [here](https://seafile.cloud.uni-hannover.de/f/793a2dc58f244a41b815/?dl=1) and display them directly with this script.

  <img src="images/LabelExample.png" alt="Label Only Impression"/>